 What do you hope to accomplish as the first director of student programs at the Berkley Center?

-The Berkley Center is already known for its excellence in speaking to matters of global significance and events that bring scholars, practitioners, and policymakers together.
+The Berkley Center is already known for its excellence in speaking to matters of global significance and organizing events that bring scholars, practitioners, and policymakers together.
 I want our students to be recognized as equally excellent, no matter what vocation they choose to pursue.
+Across our curricular and co-curricular offerings, my plan is to integrate core competencies, from intercultural knowledge and ethical reasoning to skilled research and digital outputs, creating center-wide learning objectives that are in step with the Berkley Center’s mission and the values of the university.